Unique Lives, Shared World: Learning from Single-Life Videos: Framework for Single-Life Learning

 Our \textbf{Correspondence Alignment Score} (denoted as \textbf{CAS}), visualised in Fig.~\ref{fig:CAS}, measures the similarity between two models $\{\theta_{i}^{*},\theta_{j}^{*}\}$, and is then defined as follows:

 Here, $\mathcal{T}$ is a test set of image pairs $\{(x_s, x_t),\dots\}$ and $N$ is the total number of patches in the source image.

 CAS ranges between 0 (no alignment) and 1 (perfect alignment), and inherits key properties from the $k$-nn metric from \cite{huh2024platonic}, including commutativity, robustness to changes in attention \emph{values}, and being training-free.
-Importantly, unlike the cross-model similarity scores explored in previous works \cite{huh2024platonic, kornblith2019cka}, which treat entire images as individual instances, our CAS metric is sensitive to the \textit{patchwise} relations across images induced by different models, and is thus more adapted for geometric or localized model comparison.
+Importantly, unlike the cross-model similarity scores explored in previous works \cite{huh2024platonic, kornblith2019cka}, which treat entire images as instances, CAS is sensitive to the \textit{patchwise} relations across images induced by different models, and is thus more adapted for measuring geometric or localized model alignment.